Safety Planning Message from the Superintendent's Office

 The District employs a full team of licensed therapists to provide intensive counseling services that help diffuse aggression, address isolation and tend to mental health needs of our students and families.
 These therapists are assigned to each of our schools to support our regular staff comprised of school psychologists and school counselors when educationally related mental health issues arise.

-Each school is equipped with a Text-a-Tip line so students can confidentially report suspicious activity immediately to law enforcement and school administration.
-The Text-a-Tip line is an essential tool to prevent possible incidents on campus.
-Each school site has a Text-a-Tip number (located on their website) that immediately directs information to the appropriate officials.
-Students are our eyes and ears on campus, and by using Text-a-Tip (or by reporting concerns directly to an adult on campus) they can actively participate in keeping their campus safe.
+Each school is equipped with a Student Care Line (formerly Text-a-Tip) so students can confidentially report suspicious activity immediately to law enforcement and school administration.
+The Student Care Line is an essential tool to prevent possible incidents on campus.
+Each school site has a Student Care Line (located on their website) that immediately directs information to the appropriate officials.
+Students are our eyes and ears on campus, and by using Student Care Lines (or by reporting concerns directly to an adult on campus) they can actively participate in keeping their campus safe.